-(forever dim appeared the beacon's light),
+forever weak appeared the beacon's light,

 the night imperfect seemed; the stars shone dim,

-moon-flash steel's curb and twinge of Sheffield knife.
+(moon-flash steel's curb and twinge of Sheffield knife).

-I hear our singing in the mauve of dawn,
+The birds' were singing in the mauve of dawn,

-a resolution of communion's chrism,
+notes resolution of communion's chrism,

-the images we left became our dome,
+the images back then, became my dome,

-in Hades' kingdom glassy rainbow's prism.
+and Hades' kingdom glassy rainbow's prism.

 Life ornamental was, fast to dissolve,